 With a limited space, the comp card should display only the best of your photographs that are good enough for your potential clients to judge your appearance and see if you are the kind of model they are looking for.

 In the age of internet, comp card may be simply in the digital form but it will show your professionalism and enthusiasm if you have physical ones as well - that is if you want to impress people you have met face to face.

 How to Get Modelling Portfolio?

 The first option, as mentioned earlier, is to pay modelling agencies the fee and they will get their photographers to do a portfolio shoot for you.
 Depending on the modelling agencies, they may not provide hair and makeup artist and wardrobe.
 They are likely to do a few sets of shoots in different outfits (causal, smart formal and formal) to help you showcase a few sides of you, probably in both indoor and outdoor.
 The focus is likely to be indoor since their indoor equipment can be set up by a main photographer, such that it is difficult for any new photographer to go wrong.
 The photographs may not be very outstanding since the agency is probably squeezing the "photographer" tightly.
-There are a few reputable modelling agencies in Singapore but there are more agencies that are depending on selling model-wannabes their photoshoot packages to sustain their business.
+There are a few reputable modelling agencies in Singapore but there are more agencies that are depending on selling aspiring models their photoshoot packages to sustain their business.